enderquestral/Systems_HW2/README.md

 ## Collision Resolution

-The unordered\_map type has innate collision resolution using separate chaining.
+The unordered\_map class has innate collision resolution using separate chaining.
 We tested for this by checking the size of certain buckets in the created map while setting and deleting values; when multiple keys hashed to the same bucket, the number of elements in that bucket increased rather than another bucket gaining an element.
 Implementing a second layer of collision resolution over the one